AJMartel/PSShell/README.md

 To compile PSShell 2.0 you need to import this project within Microsoft Visual Studio.
 If you don't have access to a Visual Studio installation stick with version 1.0 for now.
 See below hot to build it with csc.exe.

-Since PSShell 2.0 uses [Unmanaged Exports](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) from Robert Giesecke follow the steps bellow to build the project.
+Since PSShell 2.0 uses [Unmanaged Exports](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) from Robert Giesecke follow the steps below to build the project.

 1. Import the project in Visual Studio
 2. Install [NuGet Package Manager](https://docs.nuget.org/consume/installing-nuget)